 - Across our core activities, which includes waste, energy, water and transport management.

-- Within the Regeneration and Strategy, Chief Executive and Public Services directorates.
+- Within the Regeneration and Strategy, Resources and Transformation, Chief Executive, and Public Services directorates.

 Certified EMS: ISO 14001:2015